CCA-Public/digital-archives-manual/guides/stabilization.md

 You can set the number of retries to a larger value if the disk is particularly difficult to read.
 Each time the head retries to read a sector, it “polishes” it by cutting through intrusive substances, such as dust, fungus and mould.
 We have set the number of retries to 20 – which is already more significant than the default number of 5 retries – but you could go up to 100.
 To set the number of retries, go to *File > Settings > Output* and enter the number of retries you wish to execute in the “Retries” field.
 3. Follow steps 6 to 8 from the previous section.
 4. Pay attention: Listen to the sound of the drive and notice any abnormalities.
-Look at the status in the Kryoflux GUI and note any bad sector or unknown format in your processing spreadsheet.
+Look at the status in the Kryoflux GUI and note any bad sector or unknown format in the versement stabilization spreadsheet.

 *Instructions in this section were inspired by Dr. Gough's Tech Zone article on [Dealing with difficult disks and drives](http://goughlui.com/2013/05/19/project-kryoflux-part-6-dealing-with-difficult-disks-and-drives/).
 Please refer to the full article for more details about hardware care and data recovery using the Kryoflux.*